BishopMagiPrg/BishopMagiPrg/README.md

 - 👋 Hi, I’m @BishopMagiPrg
-- 👀 I’m interested in Programming and Cybersecurity.
+- 👀 I’m interested in Programming and Cyber Security.
 - 🌱 I’m currently learning a little bit off all.
 - 💞️ I’m looking to collaborate on anyone who whant help.
 - 📫 How to reach me with my repository (for now).